datoviz/datoviz/README.md

 Designed for speed, visual quality, and scalability to datasets comprising up to $10^6-10^8$ points, it supports 2D/3D interactive rendering and minimal GUIs via [Dear ImGui](https://github.com/ocornut/imgui/).

-**⚠️ Warning:** Datoviz is still in its **early stages** and would greatly benefit from increased **community feedback**, especially regarding binaries, packaging, and hardware compatibility.
-The API is still in flux, so expect regular (but hopefully minimal) **breaking changes** for now.
-The current working version is **v0.2** and documentation is only available on GitHub for now.
-The `datoviz.org` documentation website is still about the **deprecated v0.1**.
-The current version only provides common 2D/3D visuals and basic interactivity for now, no axes yet (coming soon, 90% done).
+**⚠️ Warning:** Although Datoviz has been years in the making, it is still in its **early stages** and would greatly benefit from increased **community feedback**, particularly concerning binaries, packaging, and hardware compatibility.
+The API is still evolving, so expect regular (though hopefully minimal) **breaking changes** for now.
+The current stable version is **v0.2**, with documentation available only on GitHub.
+The `datoviz.org` website still reflects the **deprecated v0.1** documentation, it will be updated soon.

+**🕐 Roadmap.** In the medium term: increasing OS and hardware compatibility, providing more visuals, interactivity patterns, and GUI controls.
+In the long term: picking, custom visuals and shaders, nonlinear transforms, WebGPU/WebAssembly compatibility, integration with Jupyter and Qt.

 <!-- SCREENSHOTS -->